lisabpink/node-db-challenge/README.md

 Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge `firstName-lastName` Branch into master on **your fork, don't make Pull Requests against Lambda's repository**.
+- [ X ] Submit a Pull-Request to merge `firstName-lastName` Branch into master on **your fork, don't make Pull Requests against Lambda's repository**.
-- [ ] Please don't merge your own pull request.
+- [ X ] Please don't merge your own pull request.
-- [ ] Add your _Team Lead_ as a Reviewer on the Pull-request
+- [ X ] Add your _Team Lead_ as a Reviewer on the Pull-request
-- [ ] Your _Team Lead_ will count the challenge as done by merging the branch into _master_.
+- [ X ] Your _Team Lead_ will count the challenge as done by merging the branch into _master_.

 ## Commits